PWCAPTION/Caption-Partners-Coding-Project/Snake.md

 # Snake Game

-Build your own "Snake" game.
+Build your own "Snake" game (engine/API...
+UI not required, but a welcome bonus!).
 Ex: https://playsnake.org/ Please take a look at this link if you are unfamiliar with how the game works.

 Please include the following features / constraints in your snake game: